rscheiwe/npm-timsort/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+The primary functions may be found in `index.js`.

 Install package with:
 ```
 npm install --save timsort-node